 , offer tented accommodation with high comfort and great character.
 Leroo La Tau

 is an elegant lodge at the edge of the Boteti River in the western Makgadikgadi.
 Planet Baobab

 is a fun and affordable, interactive camp for families, groups and independent travellers.
 Nxai Pan Camp

 offers stylish eco-friendly thatched accommodation overlooking a waterhole at the edge of the Nxai Pan.

-A collection of safari lodges in the Makgadikgadi Pans, Botswana.
-Differing in location, style and comfort, these options include something for everyone......more
+A collection of Makgadikgadi Pans Lodges in Botswana.
+Differing in location, style and comfort, these options include something for everyone.
+Tented camps are ideal...more

 A visit to the Makgadikgadi Salt Pans in Botswana is a safari holiday fit for the whole family.
 This travel guide explores the region and exposes......more

-Explore the Makgadikgadi Pans in a range of safari packages specially designed for couples or families seeking cultural encounters or safari activities......more
+Explore the Makgadikgadi Salt Pans in a range of Makgadikgadi Safari Packages specially designed for couples or families seeking cultural encounters or safari activities....more